miker704/Strife/patch_V5_notes.md

     - Created a Loading Skeleton call ShopItemCardSkeleton which takes in a number and produces a loading skeleton for shop banners or item cards.
     - Added ShopItemCardSkeleton components to load in first when going to the shop page for about 6 seconds before rendering the proper output.
     - Made an edit to display different messages in message input if a user was blocked or has block a user in upc modal.
+    - Added Styles including z-index adjustments so tool tips will display in explore servers page.